dolphindb/release/1.00/README.md

 *  Plugins including AWS S3, ZLIB, MYSQL, ODBC and HDF5 are packaged under the folder "server/plugins" for this release.
 * [Plugin source code](https://github.com/dolphindb/DolphinDBPlugin)
-* ODBC

-   The odbc::append method provides an optional parameter 'insertIgnore'.
+* ODBC Plugin: The odbc::append method provides an optional parameter 'insertIgnore'.
 For target databases that support the 'insert ignore' syntax, when parameter 'insertIgore' is specified, duplicate data on the primary key will be ignored.
+* OPC Plugin: Added support for Chinese tags.
+Chinese tags must use UTF-8 encoding. (**1.00.21**)

 ## DolphinDB APIs